Mike McLane

+Michael R. McLane is an American politician and lawyer currently serving in the Oregon State Senate.
+A member of the Republican Party, he represents the 30th district, which covers a large portion of Southeastern Oregon.
+He previously served as a judge in the Jefferson and Crook County Circuit Court from 2019 until 2021, and in the Oregon House of Representatives from 2011 to 2019.

-Early life and career
+Early life and education

 Born in Condon, Oregon, McLane graduated from Condon High School in 1983, and then from Oregon State University with a degree in Agricultural Resource Economics in 1987.

 He earned a Juris Doctor degree from Lewis & Clark Law School and clerked for Justice W. Michael Gillette at the Oregon Supreme Court.

+Career

-McLane also worked as a law clerk at the U.S. Attorney's office and has assisted with prosecutions in Multnomah County Circuit Court, as well as federal court.
+McLane worked as a law clerk at the U.S. Attorney's office and has assisted with prosecutions in Multnomah County Circuit Court, as well as federal court.
 He worked at the law firms Stoel Rives and Miller Nash, before co-founding Lynch, Conger McLane in 2016.
 McLane also has experience serving as a circuit judge pro tem in Deschutes County, Oregon.

 McLane co-founded a publishing company that produced the Flying Rhino children's book series, which led to the Flying Rhino Junior High Saturday morning cartoon series.

-Political career
+Oregon House of Representatives

 McLane was elected to the Oregon House in 2010 and was re-elected in 2012, 2014, 2016 and 2018.
 He served as the Republican Leader in the Oregon House from January 2013 to January 2019.
 He stepped down from the leadership position after the November 2018 elections, but retained his seat.

-He resigned from the House on July 1, 2019 to take an appointment from Governor Kate Brown as a circuit court judge for Crook and Jefferson counties.
+Judge

+After the retirement of Daniel J. Ahern, McLane was appointed by Governor Kate Brown to replace him on the 22nd Circuit Court, which comprises Jefferson and Crook Counties.
+He resigned his seat on the legislature on July 1, 2021.

+In 2021 McLane resigned from the court and returned to private practice.

+Oregon State Senate

+In November 2023, McLane announced his candidacy for the Oregon State Senate in district 30 for the 2024 election.
+Incumbent Senator Lynn Findley was rendered ineligible to run for re-election due to his participation in the 2023 Oregon Senate walkout and the passage of Measure 113, which denied eligibility to run for re-election to any state legislator with 10 or more unexcused absences in a legislative session.
+McLane defeated rancher Douglas Muck and former soil and water district director Robert Neuman in the primary election.
+He ran unopposed in the general election and was officially declared the winner after the November general election.

+In the 2025 session, McLane was appointed vice-chair of the Finance and Revenue Committee and co-vice chair of the Joint Committee on Tax Expenditures.
+He was also appointed to the Judiciary Committee and the Joint Committees on Legislative Counsel, Ways and Means, and the Ways and Means Subcommittee on Capital Construction.